mclendon99/ddns/README.md

 A collection of bash scripts to manage godaddy records remotely.
 Bash is required as the scripts use the `[[` operator.
+*** N.B.
+Godaddy no longer allows Management and DNS API access unless you have 10 or more domains registered.
+Use CloudFLare instead.
+It's just easier.

 The scripts require that curl be installed, e.g.